case study

 The next task was to ensure that the organization was adequately trained and prepared to make the transition to Figma.

-We began by conducting a series of internally led workshops for designers:
+We began by conducting a series of internally led workshops for designers covering:

 • Figma Basics